 Since the Solana Foundation re-opened the Delegation Program, the community has had some great questions and feedback.
 The FAQ below seeks to answer the most common questions.
-If you have additional questions please feel free to ask them in the #solana-foundation-delegation-program Discord channel.
+If you have additional questions please feel free to ask them in the #delegation-program Discord channel.

 Delegation Program FAQ

 I’m running a validator on Testnet now.
 When will I be onboarded into the Solana Foundation Delegation Program on Mainnet Beta? #